animatedmax/spring-data-geode/src/main/markdown/reference/cq-container.md

-A powerful functionality offered by GemFire is {x-data-store-docs}/developing/continuous_querying/chapter_overview.html\[Continuous Query\] (or CQ).
+A powerful functionality offered by GemFire is [Continuous Query](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-continuous_querying-chapter_overview.html)(CQ).

-In short, CQ allows a developer to create and register an OQL query, and then automatically be notified when new data that gets added to GemFire matches the query predicate.
+CQ allows a developer to create and register an OQL query, and then automatically be notified when new data that gets added to GemFire matches the query predicate.
 Spring Data for GemFire provides dedicated support for CQs through the